Join the Craft Hemp Revolution: Grow CBD Hemp Seeds

 Other good questions to ask: When is the optimum time to harvest?
 Will they perform best outdoors or in a greenhouse?
 Are they bred for Insect or pest resistance?
 What is the minor cannabinoid or terpene content makeup?
 What about cold and heat tolerance?
 And many, many, more… If none of this makes sense to you, then you may want to gain more education about this space or look into our Member Farmer program where we assist growers with consulting.

 Can I trust a Certificate of Analysis (COA)?

 There is one advertised CBD number but three types tests that should be taken to know what you are growing.
 The first test should be a biomass test with all the flower, leaf and trim homogenized.
 This will come in around 4% for Industrial field hemp to about 10% for select strains grown with care (little to no weeds, dust, or dirt etc.. from mechanical harvesting).
 The second test should be the Department of Agriculture test.
-In Colorado that is 2" of the best flower, homogenized with leaf , stem and seeds i(f present).
-And the last test should be the scraped trichomes off the flower discarding all leaf, stem and seed.
-Unfortunately this is the test result that is advertised and implied as the percentage of the whole plant.
-Ask what the test methodology were used and set your expectations accordingly.
+In Colorado that is 2" of the best flower top, homogenized with leaf and stem but no seeds.
+And the last test should consist of scraped trichomes off the flower discarding all leaf, stem and seed.
+Unfortunately this is the test result that is most often advertised and implied as a percentage of the whole plant.
+Ask what the test methodology was used and set your expectations accordingly.

 Purchasing from Chimney Rock